MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-create-vsts-token.md

 ---
-title: Step 2: Create the VSTS token & install the agent | Microsoft Docs
+title: Step 2: Create VSTS token and install agent | Microsoft Docs
 description: Create the VSTS security access token, clone your VSTS project into Visual Studio, and install the build agent to automate deployment of your BizTalk Server projects ms.custom: "" ms.date: "11/08/2017"